Density Spectra of Topological Groups: Proof of Theorem A

 \subsection{The Group of Automorphisms}

 A natural object associated with any topological group $G$ is its \emph{automorphism group} $\Aut(G)$, consisting of all topological group automorphisms of $G$.
-When $G$ is locally compact, we endow $\Aut(G)$ with the \emph{Birkhoff topology}, defined by the subbasis consisting of sets of the form
+When $G$ is locally compact, we endow $\Aut(G)$ with the \emph{Birkhoff topology}.
+This topology is generated by a subbasis consisting of sets of the form

 where $L$ is a compact subset of $G$, and $U$ is an open neighbourhood of the identity in $G$.
-This topology, originally introduced by Birkhoff in the context of uniform structures, is designed to reflect both the topological and algebraic features of $\Aut(G)$.
+Originally introduced by Birkhoff in the context of uniform structures, this topology is specifically designed to reflect both the topological and algebraic features of $\Aut(G)$.

 Under the Birkhoff topology, $\Aut(G)$ becomes a topological group.
-If a topological group $H$ acts on $G$ by topological automorphisms, then this action is continuous if and only if the induced homomorphism $H \to \Aut(G)$ is continuous.
+Furthermore, if a topological group $K$ acts on $G$ via topological automorphisms, then this action is continuous if and only if the induced group homomorphism $K \to \Aut(G)$ is continuous.
+For further details, we refer the reader to \cite[p.~260]{DPS}.